Hunter School of the Performing Arts: Motto and colours

-The original motto was "Advance", which changed after the school became a boys' school in 1932 to Faber est suae quisque fortunae.
+The original motto was "Advance".
+This changed in 1932 when the girls left, and the motto became Faber est suae quisque fortunae.
 The motto was changed in 1999 to its English form, "Each of us is responsible for our own destiny".
-"Performing at Our Best" is the motto most commonly used today, taken from the school's vision statement.
+"Performing at Our Best" is the school's current motto.

 The original colours of the school were those of the 35th Battalion ("Newcastle's Own Regiment") of World War I, green and brown.
 In later years it changed to green and white.
-In 1999, students were given a survey in a bid for them to choose their own school colours; they chose jade, purple and black.
+In 1999, students were surveyed about their preferred school colours and chose jade, purple and black.
 To keep a link with the Newcastle colours, the new logo (of the mask, dancer and bass clef) has been incorporated into a shield which also has a ribbon of brown and a ribbon of green.

 Following the change in the school colours, a new school uniform was introduced in 2000, with options ranging from formal to casual, including performance and sporting wear.
 In 2001, the school's marching band uniform changed to reflect this as well, formerly being green and gold, and now has a uniform consisting of black, purple and jade.